Arnaud Desplechin shifts gears with an all-too-straightforward cop drama mired in cliché.

 There’s no Russian doll structure, no sense of collision, no absurdism.
 It’s entirely grounded in reality with some blind attempts at sociopolitical commentary as well and, at just shy of two hours, passes as short for the French auteur.
 But while Desplechin’s repertoire may hit or miss depending on the viewer, there’s something to be said about his love of chaos.
 On paper, Oh Mercy! has just that: true crime, murder, gay intrigue, oh my!
 It sounds like a recipe for success, so why is it so hard to care?
 Let’s start with the suspects in front of the camera.

 Roschdy Zem plays Daoud, a stoic police chief (because what other kind is there?) investigating the goings-on of the downtrodden winter scape of Roubaix.
 It’s a community of immigrants and the impoverished that seems to breed xenophobia and distrust.
 Daoud’s been through it all before.
-Arson, blow torches to the neck, shouting matches—they’re all the same at this point, and they’re all par for the course for.
+Arson, blow torches to the neck, shouting matches—they’re all the same at this point, and they’re all par for the course.
 Well, that’s the case for him, as his straight-laced rookie, Louis (Antoine Reinartz), is much more eager to mop up ne’er-do-wells.

 It may be nice in theory for a director to try something different, but it turns out to feel way too similar here.

 The dynamic is tired from the jump, but the approach shows some potential.
 Oh Mercy! is entirely uninterested in how the newbie deals with having soot under his nails for the first time.
 It’s all about the jaded superior here, and this point of view provides for some perspective.
 But that, after all, would require some real stakes.
-Desplechin’s script makes feeble attempts to social commentary, but his framing view of Roubaix is too divorced from any sense justice.
+Desplechin’s script makes feeble attempts at social commentary, but his framing view of Roubaix is too divorced from any sense of justice.
 Amorality can be fascinating to deconstruct, but it wilts under the weight of the camera here.

 Instead, the stakes themselves feel contrived, arising when the authorities discover the death of an 80-year-old woman.
 She’s been strangled to death and the punky Claude (Léa Seydoux) becomes a prime suspect alongside her girlfriend, Marie (Sara Forestier).
 Far removed from whatever spoiler hubbub has been surrounding Cannes lately, it’s safe to say that Claude is a major part of this development.
 Why?
 Because it’s Seydoux, of course, and thankfully Desplechin has enough sense to keep his most charismatic performer in the picture.